Sajad-Hussaini/sgsim/README.md

 If you find this package useful, contributions to help maintain and improve it are always appreciated.
 You can donate via [PayPal](https://www.paypal.com/paypalme/sajadhussaini)

 ## References
-*Broadband stochastic simulation of earthquake ground motions with multiple strong phases*
+*[1] Broadband stochastic simulation of earthquake ground motions with multiple strong phases*
 *DOI: To be assigned upon publication*